 Fort Monroe, located near the mouth of the Chesapeake Bay in Hampton, VA, is a historic fort and key heritage site on the Captain John Smith Chesapeake National Historic Trail.
 In 2011, President Obama signed a declaration officially establishing Fort Monroe National Monument.
 In 2015, Virginia’s Governor Terry McAuliffe signed a deed transferring state land within Fort Monroe to the National Park Service.
 The Chesapeake Conservancy was a key leader in the successful formation of the Monument, took part in the Master Planning Process, and was a strong supporter and advocate for the transfer of state land.
-Thanks to these actions, this land is protected for future generations while providing much-needed public access to the bay and the Chesapeake Trail, and Fort Monroe‘s vast history, including that of American Indians, Blacks and our military, are honored.
+Thanks to these actions, this land is protected for future generations while providing much-needed public access to the bay and the Chesapeake Trail, and Fort Monroe‘s vast history, including that of American Indians, Blacks and our military.

 Since 2010, we’ve helped add or improve 194 new public access sites in the Chesapeake, like the recently opened Port Royal Landing fishing pier and soft launch.
 To be able to explore the Chesapeake, residents and visitors first need places where they can access it.
 With 98% of the Chesapeake’s shorelines in private ownership, the Conservancy has made it a priority to partner with the National Park Service Chesapeake Bay Office to develop and enhance public access along the John Smith Chesapeake National Historic Trail as participation in fishing, canoeing, kayaking and other recreational activities continues to grow.
 By working with the National Park Service and local partners to establish and improve public access facilities for the Chesapeake Trail, we are helping visitors get out on the water and view the same landscapes Captain John Smith experienced over 400 years ago.
 These partner efforts strive to fill in the gaps in access identified in the Chesapeake Bay Watershed Public Access Plan.